theaminulai/ai-summary/README.md

-# AI Summarize Button
+# AI Summarizer Button

 A WordPress block plugin that adds customizable button groups to your site.
 Built following WordPress Gutenberg standards for seamless integration.

 ## Description

-AI Summarize Button is a powerful WordPress block that allows you to create flexible, customizable button groups for your content.
+AI Summarizer Button is a powerful WordPress block that allows you to create flexible, customizable button groups for your content.
 Whether you need horizontal navigation buttons, vertical call-to-action stacks, or sophisticated button layouts with custom styling, this block has you covered.

 ## Features